MarioRasconMerinoML/Machine_Learning/README.md

-# Machine Learning, Deep Learning, IA and more
+# Machine Learning, Deep Learning, AI and more

 Tutorials and Notebooks around the usage of Scikit-Learn, Keras, Tensorflow and Pytorch to tackle ML / IA / RL projects